SRL-K2 Ranch Conservation Project

 SRL-K2 Ranch Conservation Project (Photo by NCC)

-Located on the west side of Windermere Lake and spanning open forests, grasslands and wetland areas, the SRL-K2 Conservation Project protects a large and important expanse of vibrant valley-bottom land near Invermere in the East Kootenay.
-In 2015, the Nature Conservancy of Canada worked closely with the landowners, Bob and Barb Shaunessy, to place a conservation agreement on more than 11,000 acres (4,500 hectares) of the couple's ranch in order to remove the biggest threat to this natural landscape: subdivision and development.
+Located on the west side of Windermere Lake, the SRL-K2 Conservation Project protects a large and important expanse of vibrant valley-bottom land near Invermere in the East Kootenay.
+The property spans open forests, grasslands and wetland areas.
+In 2015, the Nature Conservancy of Canada worked closely with the landowners, Bob and Barb Shaunessy, to place a conservation agreement on the couple's ranch.
+The agreement removed the biggest threat to this natural landscape: subdivision and development.

 Key conservation features

-- Located in the Upper Columbia Valley, approximately 12 kilometres south of Invermere, the SRL-K2 Ranch Conservation Project protects 11,192 acres (4,529 hectares) of mixed forest and grassland on the west side of Windermere Lake.
+- Located in the Upper Columbia Valley, approximately 12 kilometres south of Invermere, the SRL-K2 Ranch Conservation Project protects 4,529 hectares (11,192 acres) of mixed forest and grassland on the west side of Windermere Lake.

 - The property borders two protected areas: The Nature Trust of BC’s Hoodoo-Hofert property and Windermere Lake Provincial Park.

-- Wetlands on the property support foraging and breeding habitat for several waterfowl species, including Barrow’s goldeneye, hooded merganser, mallard and ruddy duck.
+- Wetlands on the property support foraging and breeding habitat for several waterfowl species.
+This includes Barrow’s goldeneye, hooded merganser, mallard and ruddy duck.

 - The open forest and grasslands support Class-1 ungulate winter range and habitat for several rare and endangered species, including badger.